 Debt consolidation is the combination of multiple debt payments into a single payment with better terms.

-Traditionally, debt consolidation is accomplished with low-interest consolidation loans.
+Traditionally, debt consolidation is accomplished with lower-interest consolidation loans.
 You’d use the proceeds to pay off all your other creditors, then pay back the new (hopefully cheaper) debt in fixed monthly installments.

 Debt consolidation works best when you’re feeling overwhelmed by the sheer number of your debt accounts, and you think you can get a lower interest rate.
 It allows you to pay off all of your old lenders and worry about a single payment, ideally with a loan that will: